gyrovorbis/libgimbal/README.md

 # Compilers #
 libGimbal is being built in CI with the following compilers:
-- Microsoft Visual Studio
+- Microsoft Visual C++
 - GCC
 - Clang
 - MinGW-w64
 - Emscripten

 # Building #
 Building is done with standard CMake, and all generators and mainstream compilers should be supported.
-You should be able to open CMakeLists.txt directly as a project file in most IDEs such as MSVC, XCode, Qt Creator, CLion, etc if you wish to build from a UI.
+You should be able to open CMakeLists.txt directly as a project file in most IDEs such as Visual Studio, XCode, Qt Creator, CLion, etc if you wish to build from a UI.

 First, ensure submodules are installed with:
 ```